jim4067/jimii/content/guessing-game-solana.md

 We will begin by first writing our typescript tests to check whether everything is working as expected.

 To lessen our workload we will also be installing the Orao TS Client.
-The TS client library from Orao that provides methods such as fetching the network config address and the orao programId instead of having to keep track of these ourselves.
+The TS client library from Orao provides methods such as fetching the network config address and the Orao programId instead of having to keep track of these ourselves.

 ```bash
 yarn add @orao-network/solana-vrf